Anth0nyPereira/Anth0nyPereira/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=anth0nypereira" alt="anth0nypereira" /></a> </p>

 <h3 align="left">About me:</h3>
-My name is Anthony and I'm a software developerlooking for my first remote/hybrid opportunity,either in a junior position or intern (eligiblefor IEFP internship - Ativar.pt).
-I haveacademic experience in Java, Python, and C# asprogramming languages.
-I participated in the13th International Conference on VideogameSciences and Arts "VIDEOJOGOS'23" at theUniversity of Aveiro.
-I'm a hardworking,creative, and curious person who is willing tolearn and excited to start my path in the techindustry.
+My name is Anthony and I'm a software developer looking for my first remote/hybrid opportunity, either in a junior position or intern (eligible for IEFP internship - Ativar.pt).
+I have academic experience in Java, Python, and C# as programming languages.
+I participated in the 13th International Conference on VideogameSciences and Arts "VIDEOJOGOS'23" at the University of Aveiro.
+I'm a hardworking, creative, and curious person who is willing to learn and excited to start my path in the tech industry.

 - 🌱 I’m currently learning **Algorithms and Data Structures, C++**